Cerebral circulation: Venous drainage

+Maturation of cerebral blood vessels

+The maturation of blood vessels in the brain is a critical process that occurs postnatally.
+It involves the acquisition of key barrier and contractile properties essential for brain function.
+During the early postnatal phase, endothelial cells (ECs) and vascular smooth muscle cells (VSMCs) undergo significant molecular and functional changes.

+Endothelial cells begin to express P-glycoprotein, a crucial efflux transporter that helps protect the brain by expelling harmful substances.
+This efflux capacity is progressively acquired and becomes fully functional by the postnatal period.
+Additionally, VSMCs, which initially populate the arterial network, start to express contractile proteins such as smooth muscle actin (SMA) and myosin-11, transforming VSMCs into contractile cells capable of regulating blood vessel tone and cerebral blood flow.

+The expression of Myh11 in VSMCs acts as a developmental switch, with significant upregulation occurring from birth to the age of 2 to 5 years.
+This is a critical period needed for the establishment of vessel contractility and the overall functionality of the cerebral circulation.

 Physiology

 Cerebral blood flow (CBF) is the blood supply to the brain in a given period of time.
-In an adult, CBF is typically 750 millilitres per minute or 15% of the cardiac output.
+In an adult, CBF is typically 750 millilitres per minute or 15.8 ± 5.7% of the cardiac output.
 This equates to an average perfusion of 50 to 54 millilitres of blood per 100 grams of brain tissue per minute.

+The ratio index of cerebral blood flow/cardiac output (CCRI) decreases by 1.3% per decade, even though cardiac output remains unchanged.
+Across the adult lifespan, women have a higher CCRI than men.
+CBF is inversely associated with body mass index.

 CBF is tightly regulated to meet the brain's metabolic demands.
 Too much blood (a clinical condition of a normal homeostatic response of hyperemia) can raise intracranial pressure (ICP), which can compress and damage delicate brain tissue.
 Too little blood flow (ischemia) results if blood flow to the brain is below 18 to 20 ml per 100 g per minute, and tissue death occurs if flow dips below 8 to 10 ml per 100 g per minute.
 In brain tissue, a biochemical cascade known as the ischemic cascade is triggered when the tissue becomes ischemic, potentially resulting in damage to and the death of brain cells.
 Medical professionals must take steps to maintain proper CBF in patients who have conditions like shock, stroke, cerebral edema, and traumatic brain injury.